Disclaimer

 The guild has also published a special prayer to obtain favors through the intercession of Bro.
 Joseph Dutton, which I included below.
 Please kindly join us, Hawaii Catholics, in praying for the speedy Canonization of our third Apostle of Charity.
 Mahalo and God bless us all!

 Bro.
-Joseph Dutton, pray for us!
+Joseph Dutton,

 Saturday, January 2, 2016